ekupaskibas18/ekupaskibas18.github.io/blogs/quotes/2023-12-01-make-mistakes.md

 <br/><br/><br/>

-Raise the stakes, but be gentle on yourself.
+Raise the stakes, make some regrettable mistakes.
-Make some regrettable mistakes of your lifetime.
+But be gentle on yourself.
-Learn and rise back from the ashes.
+Learn hard and rise back from the ashes.
 But never ever make the same mistakes twice.

 <footer>